Frequently Asked Questions about the Master of Global Affairs

 Do I need to submit test scores?

 Students take the Graduate Record Examination (GRE), the standardized exam used for admission to all graduate schools in the United States.
-(Note: The International Peace Studies admission committee will consider applications from international students who have not yet taken the GRE.)
+(Note: The International Peace Studies admission committee will consider applications from international students who have not yet taken the GRE.
+This is the only exception and students applying to Sustainable Development or Global Affairs + Specialization must submit GRE scores.)
+Applicants who have taken other required entrance exams for previous graduate degrees, such as the LSAT or GMAT, are still required to submit GRE scores for admission into the program.

-Students who are not native English speakers or who have not studied at a university in which English is the primary language of instruction are required to take the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS).
+Students who are not native English speakers or who have not studied for two or more years at a university in which English is the primary language of instruction are required to take the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS).
 The institution code for the GRE and TOEFL is 1841.

 Who makes the admissions decisions?